joda01/imagec-doc/docs/starting/first_steps.md

 By clicking on a pipeline, the pipeline editor is opened.
 On the left hand side the input and output options can be defined.
 The input of a pipeline can either be an image channel or an empty image.
-The output cluster and class define which cluster and class objects detected within this pipeline should be assigned to by default.
-However this option can be overridden within a pipeline step if necessary.

 The {guilabel}`Pipeline steps` box contains all commands which are applied on the input image.
 All steps are performed from top to bottom.